 11. Brokerage Accounts

-You can use brokerage accounts to buy and sell a variety of investments, like stocks, bonds, mutual funds, and ETFs.
-These accounts may be useful for both short-term profits and long-term goals.
+A brokerage account lets you invest in stocks, bonds, mutual funds, and ETFs.
+It can be used for both short-term trades and long-term goals.

 Best Alternatives to Traditional Bank Savings Accounts